 Interim Library Service in Kingscourt and Rideau Heights

 Planning is underway for a pop-up library service for the Kingscourt and Rideau Heights neighbourhood for the period between the closure of the Kingscourt Branch and the opening of the library located in the Rideau Heights Community Centre.
-The pop-up library would make scheduled stops in north Kingston and could offer such services as reservations pick-up and Internet access and could house a small collection of materials.
+The pop-up library will set up in regular locations in north Kingston and offer such services as reservations pick-up, Internet access and will house a small collection of materials.
 We have sought feedback on locations, services and hours for the pop-up library service.

 We held two public drop-in sessions at the Kingscourt Branch on March 2nd and 4th to gather feedback.
 An online and paper survey was also conducted.
 A summary of the survey results is now available.